int128/ghcp/README.md

 You need to get a personal access token from the [settings](https://github.com/settings/tokens) and set it to the `GITHUB_TOKEN` environment variable or `--token` option.

+Let's see the following use cases.

-### Release to GitHub Pages
+### Release assets to GitHub Pages

-You can commit files to the `gh-pages` branch.
+You can commit files to the `gh-pages` branch as follows:

 ```sh
 ghcp -u YOUR -r REPO -b gh-pages -m MESSAGE index.html index.css
 ```

-You can commit files without parents, i.e. discarding history of the past commits.
+You can commit files without parents by `--no-parent` option.
+This is useful if you do not need past commits history.

 ```sh
 ghcp -u YOUR -r REPO -b gh-pages --no-parent -m MESSAGE index.html index.css